-Anna Loucah is a London-based goldsmith and designer breaking ground when it comes to ethical engagement rings.
-Anna creates luxurious and unique designs inspired by world journeys and mystical imagery.
-Time spent working with jewellers in India, Hong Kong and Australia early on in her career fused a sense of age-old tradition with her bold design style.
-Anna’s one of the UK’s first Fairtrade gold license holders and has seen her bespoke, ethically-sourced pieces on the Hollywood red carpet.
-She's received numerous jewellery industry accolades and awards.
+Anna Loucah is an experienced, multi-award-winning goldsmith who creates luxurious designs inspired by world journeys and mystical imagery.
+Time spent working with jewellers in India, Hong Kong and Australia early on in her career has fused a sense of age-old tradition with Anna’s bold and contemporary design style.
+The jewellery she crafts is an endless celebration of colourful gems, distinctive shapes and amuletic strength.